This is the galaxy we live in. The beautiful detailed spiral of the Milky Way.

 As a young Christian believer I sometimes used to look upon such kingdom-manifesting friends and wonder, “Why aren’t you a Christian.
 You should be a Christian!
 You would make an awesome Christian!!”
 But my framework was too small.
 The Kingdom of God is not a Christian vs non-Christian paradigm.

 Rajiv Parti – author of “Dying to Live”

 ENTERING THE KINGDOM AS A PARADIGM ALL ITS OWN

 Then think again about Jesus’ discourse with Nicodemus in John 3.
-To perceive the Kingdom of God and enter the Kingdom of Heaven a person must experience a spiritual rebirth.
-This rebirth will be evidenced by participation in the life of the kingdom – the values and the realities of God.
+To perceive the Kingdom of GOD and enter the Kingdom of Heaven a person must experience a spiritual rebirth.
+This rebirth will be evidenced by participation in the life of the kingdom – the values and the realities of GOD

 As a Christian I have tended in the past to read that passage all the while mentally substituting Jesus’ words so that the passage becomes a teaching about changing a person from a non-Christian to a Christian.
-But that paradigm is nowhere in the text.
+In reality, that paradigm is nowhere in the text.
 (The language of “christian” belongs to another time and place.
 It was the label given in Antioch to non Jews who were accepting Jesus as the Messiah or Christ.)